 The pillow which you were once in love in now has started to feel like a stiff piece of rock!
-Probably the fault doesn’t lie in your sleeping posture, even not in the quality of your pillow or mattress.
-There might be an underlying medical condition which is restricting you to attain a peaceful bedtime.
+Particularly, the fault doesn’t lie in your sleeping posture, even not in the quality of your pillow or mattress.
+Moreover, there might be an underlying medical condition, which is restricting you to attain a peaceful bedtime.

-It might sound shocking, but an alarming 60% population of UK today suffers from different kinds of sleep disorders, and many out of them just take their condition for granted, which can be consequential gradually with the elevating stages of the ailment.
+It might sound shocking, but an alarming 60% population of the UK today suffers from different kinds of sleep disorders.
+Also, many of them just take their condition for granted, which can be consequential gradually with the elevating stages of the ailment.

-If you feel knackered without being involved in any physical exertion, face frequent disturbance during your sleep cycles or you have been told by your partner that you have been exhibiting strange behaviours during sleep.
-Then, perhaps you are on the course of getting victimized by any sleeping disorder.
+If you knacker without being involved in any physical exertion or face frequent disturbance during your sleep, it can be insomnia.
+Moreover, if your partner is consistently complaining about your strange behaviours during sleep, perhaps you are on the course of getting a sleeping disorder.

 In medical science, there are over 70 sleep disorders registered, out of which few have been prevalent over the others.